 According to McKinsey & Company’s recent report “The Next Tech Revolution: Quantum Computing,” quantum computing is still in its infancy.
 However, it is anticipated that industries, such as finance could begin to benefit from its use by 2025 and other industries will soon follow as it becomes more accessible on its own or in the cloud.
 A more realistic estimate of time before quantum computing is adopted is about 10 years.
 It is expected that there could be between 2,000 to 5,000 quantum computers around the world by 2030.

 In a perfect world, quantum computers would be used for good.
-However, there is too great a potential for them to be used for nefarious purposes.
+However, there is great potential for them to be used for nefarious purposes too.
 Eventually, quantum computers will be able to factor prime numbers, which are the basis of current data security systems that use public-key cryptography, thus requiring a need for organizations to upgrade their cryptographic systems.
-While there are no quantum computers currently capable of managing the massive number of qubits required to perform the factoring needed to crack current cryptography, this is likely to change in 10 to 20 years from now.
+While there are no quantum computers currently capable of managing the massive number of qubits required to perform the factoring needed to crack current cryptography, this is likely to change 10 to 20 years from now.
 Hence, the reason why there are efforts to develop quantum cryptography to address the threats to come in the PQC world.

 What Does Crypto-Agility Mean?

 Modern information systems, payment systems, and the global communications infrastructure rely on public-key encryption, digital signatures, and key exchange.
 Crypto-agility is the capacity for an information security system to adopt an alternative to its original encryption method or cryptographic primitive without notable change to system infrastructure.
 Organizations will need to be crypto-agile to face the threats facing them in a post-quantum world.